 ‘We May Become’ is one of the present lines of my work.
 Visits to Newgrange in Ireland, Groam House in The Black Isle, Kilmartin Glen in Argyll and the draw of the liminal space of the intertidal zone has abstracted elements appear in the works creating a nod to the past in a contemporary way.

-Playing with photography of the works at source is a fun way for me to reflect and achieve a sense the way forward
+Playing with photography of the works at source is a fun way for me to reflect, ground, and achieve a sense the way forward

 Every stool made for me is slightly different in height, width, shape, texture, finish, colour of the legs and I make a different top to suit each one.
 When I photograph them they look different from each angle.